lab1092/blender-manual_ja/manual/physics/cloth.rst

 A general process for working with cloth is to:

 - Model the cloth object as a general starting shape.
-- Designate the object as a "cloth" in the :guilabel:`Physics` tab of the :guilabel:`Properties` window.
+- Designate the object as a "cloth" in the *Physics* tab of the *Properties* window.
 - Model other deflection objects that will interact with the cloth.
   Ensure the Deflection modifier is last on the modifier stack, after any other mesh deforming modifiers.
 - Light the cloth and assign materials and textures, UV-unwrapping if desired.